 I wasn’t in the market for a new hair dryer, but David and I decided to do a simple gift exchange last Christmas.
 We gave each other one item in four categories: something to read, to wear, that you want, and that you need.
 I’d mentioned months prior that the Dyson would be a fun hair tool to try, so David bought the Dyson from Amazon as my “want” gift.

 - Results—My hair is notably smoother, shinier, and less frizzy.

-- Quiet—It’s much quieter than any other dryers I’ve used.
+- Quiet—It’s much quieter than other dryers I’ve used.

 - Lightweight—The motor placement in the handle distributes the dryer’s weight nicely.
-This tool is lightweight and my hands never tires.
+This tool is lightweight and doesn’t make my hand tired.

 - Settings—It has three heat settings and three airflow settings, making it useful for everything from touch-ups to full blowouts.